Nicolas Panagopoulos

-Nicolas Panagopoulos is a Greek composer of contemporary music.
-Born in Athens in 1954, he studied piano and music theory at the National Conservatory of Athens.
+Nicolas Panagopoulos (born 1954, in Athens) is a Greek composer of contemporary music.
+He studied piano and music theory at the National Conservatory of Athens.
 He continued his studies with a scholarship from the French government at the National Superior Conservatory of Paris for Music and Dance (CNSMDP).

 Studies

 He studied music analysis with Betsy Jolas (1973–1975), electroacoustic music with Pierre Schaeffer (1975–1978) and composition with Olivier Messiaen (1974–1978).

 He received a first place award for composition unanimously by the jury.